-“People were lost, parted from their families, looking and crying.
+“People were lost, parted from their families, looking for lost people, and crying.
 It was the saddest experience.
 It is still vivid in my head.
-It was such bedlam, crying, calling names, looking, children lost, grandparents wanted to go with a family and being told they were too old.
+It was such bedlam, crying, calling names, children lost, grandparents wanted to go with their family and being told they were too old.

 “There was a long stream of wagons, as far as we could see.
 Stepmother held onto us, telling us, ‘Don’t part, don’t get lost.’

-In her light clothes—despite the winter still lingering—Jadzia clung to her shoebox and thought of her reunion with her father.
+In her light clothes—despite the lingering winter—Jadzia clung to her shoebox and thought of her reunion with her father.
 She admired his work as a police detective and as an International Security Officer protecting the Polish government’s foreign guests, even though both jobs limited the time he spent with them.